Bialose/Bialose.github.io/README.md

-# Ejike Emmanuel - Data Analysis & Cloud Engineering Portfolio
+# Ejike Emmanuel - Data Analysis & Data Cloud Engineering Portfolio

 Welcome!
 This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.